 Most electrical systems used around the world today employ three conductors with power, common and a safety ground.
 When connecting two amplifiers or effects devices together, hum and buzz in the form of a ground loop can often plague the guitar system.
 This problem can be attributed to a number of factors including differing DC voltages between the two amps or effects, spurious signals traveling through the audio grounds, stray DC voltages causing havoc or even problems with the electrical wiring.

 Some folks will go as far as removing the safety ground in order to find a solution.
 This practice is illegal, unsafe and could lead to death.
 The safety ground is there to protect your life.

-One of the best places to start is to connect all of your amps and effects into a common power bar.
+One of the best places to start is to connect all of your amps and effects into a common power bar or a rack-mount power source and surge protector.
 This practice ensures that the electrical circuit that is supplying your equipment is wired to the same phase.
 Some older homes will be wired differently at different outlets which essentially means you are combining a hot wire with a ground – through your amp and guitar!
 Bringing all the electrical grounds together reduces the risk and is a trick that studio engineers have been using for years.

 Eliminating Ground Loops